Logo

 Stephen Curry was first introduced to the malaria cause by Davidson teammate Bryant Barr when they were both in school.

-In December 2018, while on a podcast, Stephen Curry questioned whether the Apollo program's Moon landing actually happened, which received substantial media attention and criticism.
+In December 2018, while on a podcast, Stephen Curry jokingly questioned whether the Apollo program's Moon landing actually took place, which received substantial media attention and criticism.

-Stephen Curry had Under Armour create some shoes inspired by the comment and subsequent discussion.
+Stephen Curry partnered with Under Armour in creating signature shoes inspired by the comment and subsequent discussion.

 In October 2018, Stephen Curry signed on as executive producer of the film Breakthrough, scheduled for release in April 2019.